CDC: IVF May Boost Birth Defects Risk

 "Today, more than 1% of infants are conceived through ART and this number may continue to increase," CDC epidemiologist Jennita Reefhuis, PhD, says in a news release.

-The chances of birth defects in a baby conceived through ART are
+The chances of birth defects in a baby conceived through ART are "low," notes Reefhuis.

-using ART to think about all of the potential risks and benefits of this technology."
+But she says "it is still important for parents who are considering using ART to think about all of the potential risks and benefits of this technology."

 ART and Birth Defects Study